Business tips

 The power of branding and storytelling

-Ford didn’t just sell cars — he sold a vision.
-Today, the strongest brands do the same by attaching bigger ideas to their products:
+Ford didn't just sell cars — he sold a vision.
+Today, the strongest brands do the same by attaching bigger ideas to their products, just like detroit did with the automobile.

 • Tesla's "future of sustainable energy" branding: Tesla doesn't just sell electric cars—it sells the idea of a cleaner, better future.
 That's why people buy into the brand, even when other EV options exist.